GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

 ### Test the integration

 Upon successful activation of the integration, a confirmation message displays that the integration is activated.
-This process creates a event bus for Amazon EventBridge.
+This process creates an event bus for Amazon EventBridge.

 ### Create Amazon Simple Queue Service (Amazon SQS) dead-letter queues